 employment readiness opportunities

-- Receiving Federally Issued Basic Food (food stamps) with Department of Social and Health Services (DSHS),
+- Receiving Federally Issued Basic Food benefits

 - Not receiving Temporary Assistance for Needy Families (TANF) grant, and

 - Enrolled in BFET approved program at EdCC

 BFET Approved Programs Include:

 - General Education Development (GED®) for students over the age of 21

 - HS21+ is a high school completion program for students over age 21

 - English as a Second Language (ABE/ESL) classes